Preparing for a Commercial Paint Job: Steps for a Smooth Process

 Clean the workspace

-Wipe down walls and trim to remove any dirt or debris.
-For grease and grime, use a degreaser or commercial cleaner.
-Rinse well with water and let dry completely.
+Wipe down walls and trim to remove dirt and dust.
+Use a degreaser for stubborn grime.
+Rinse thoroughly and let surfaces dry completely.

 Apply primer (if needed)